Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Shape optimisation

 \section{Shape optimisation}

 The subdivision surfaces enable us to use different resolutions of the same geometry for optimisation and analysis.
 Crucially, in the spirit of isogeometric analysis the control meshes for analysis and optimisation represent the same surface.
 A simplified two-level version of the proposed iterative gradient-based optimisation algorithm is shown Algorithm~\ref{algo:multiresTopDown}.
+For a more advanced multiresolution version employing a wavelet-like decomposition of the surface, in the context of shape optimisation of solids, see~\cite{bandara2016shape}.
 The optimisation and analysis meshes correspond to different refinement levels in a subdivision hierarchy.
-The optimisation level is~$\ell_o=0$ and the analysis level is~$\ell_c=n$, where $n$ is user prescribed.
+The optimisation level is initialised with~$\ell_o=0$ and the analysis level is fixed with~$\ell_c=n$, where $n$ is user prescribed.
 The gradient of the compliance cost function~$\ary v^{\ell_c}$ is computed with a finite element analysis using basis functions of the control mesh at level~$\ell_c$, see Section~\ref{sec:thinShells}.
 Subsequently, through successive multiplication of the gradient with the coarsening matrix~$\ary R$ the optimisation level gradient~$\ary v^{\ell_o}$ is obtained.
 As indicated in Algorithm~\ref{algo:multiresTopDown} the updated coordinates~$\ary x^{\ell_o}$ of the optimisation level can be, for instance, obtained with a simple steepest descent method.
 Instead of this simple update algorithm, we use in the presented examples the MMA optimisation algorithm in the NLopt library~\cite{nloptPackage}.
 The MMA algorithm usually requires fewer iterations to converge and is able to consider both equality and inequality side constraints.
 Moreover, in the presented examples the optimisation level is successively increased every time a stationary point is reached until a user prescribed maximum optimisation level is reached.
 It is evident that~$ \ell_o \le \ell_c$.
+The termination criterion for optimisation iterations is tightened with increasing optimisation level~$\ell_o$.
+In the presented examples the tolerance parameter for the iterations is chosen to be $\varepsilon = 10^{-3 (\ell_o+1)}$.